lsst-dm/dmtn-193/index.rst

 .. _synchronizer token pattern: https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#synchronizer-token-pattern

-Applications should respond with an error to any ``OPTIONS`` requests so that CORS preflight checks will always fail, with the exception of the Portal Aspect (see :ref:`notebook-portal`).
+Applications that do not intend to support cross-site requests should respond with an error to any ``OPTIONS`` requests so that CORS preflight checks will always fail.
+Applications that intend to provide routes usable by client-side JavaScript from other Rubin Science Platform UIs (such as the Portal Aspect's support for JavaScript use in the Notebook Aspect) will need to implement CORS internally.
+See :ref:`cors` for more information.

 Authentication methods
 ----------------------